Bill Gustoff: Political career

 Following decennial redistricting in 2021, Gustoff announced his candidacy for the open 40th district seat in the Iowa House of Representatives in January 2022.
 He ran unopposed in the Republican primary on June 7, 2022, winning with over 99 percent of the vote, and won the general election on November 8 with over 49 percent of the vote, defeating Democrat Mackenzie Bills by just over three points.
 He assumed office on January 9, 2023.

 Gustoff endorsed Ron DeSantis for president in 2023.

 In 2024, Gustoff filed to run for reelection.
 He won the Republican primaries unopposed on June 4, 2024, and will face Democrat Heather Sievers in the general election on November 5, 2024.

-Gustoff is a member of the Education, Public Safety, and Judiciary committees, the lattermost of which he is the vice chair.

 Gustoff has said that his priorities include small business, lowering taxes and narrowing the influence of government.
 He supports the Second Amendment and school choice and opposes abortion.

+Gustoff is a member of the Ways & Means, Public Safety, Judiciary, and Ethics committees, the lattermost of which he is the chair.